TOP

 About Vancouver Family Magazine – Our Story

-Summer was proud of what she and Julie had built, but her other entrepreneurial interests began taking her elsewhere.
+Summer was proud of what she and Julie had built, but her other entrepreneurial interests eventually began taking her elsewhere.
 Julie wanted to stay with the magazine, but Summer started looking for just the right person to join Julie in carrying on the little local magazine she had created out of nothing.

 Vancouver Family Magazine’s mission is to strengthen a sense of community by providing Southwest Washington families with comprehensive and locally based resources and information regarding parenting, education, news, community events and personalities, recreation and more.